MENU

 Student Achievement

-Freshman to Sophmore Retention Rate
+Freshman to Sophomore Retention Rate

 To achieve its mission to help students reach their full potential and become educated citizens and worldwide servant-leaders, the university must first retain its students.
 Therefore, the university pays careful attention to undergraduate retention rates, particularly the Freshman to Sophomore retention rate.
 The Retention and Student Success Subcommittee, part of the standing Enrollment Management Committee, sets yearly goals, evaluates outcomes, and creates improvement plans.
 The committee uses traditional IPEDS data for this process.
 Specifically, Enrollment Management, as described in the strategic plan, Acorns to Oaks, uses a university-wide initiative, Moving the Needle—Credo, to increase retention through professional development for faculty, enrichment of the first-year experience, and quality advising.
 In addition, the Enrollment Management committee sets and annually reviews the Freshmen to the Sophomore retention goal, which is currently an aspirational rate of 75% to be achieved by 2025 with a minimum threshold of 65%.

-Carson-Newman Freshman to Sophomore Retention Rate
+Carson-Newman Freshman-to-Sophomore Retention Rate

 YearTarget Retention RateMinimum ThresholdActual Retention Rate